Current Status

 Below we have set out how such risk analysis can succeed in practice (German video with English subtitles):

 If risks are identified, suitable preventive measures must be taken on the basis of the analysis in order to prevent violations.
-These include, for example, agreeing appropriate contractual human rights clauses with the direct supplier, implementing suitable procurement strategies, providing training or taking supervisory measures.
+These include, for example, agreeing appropriate contractual human rights clauses with the direct supplier, implementing suitable procurement strategies, providing training or checking the measures taken by contractual partners.
 If the risk of a human rights violation at an undertaking’s own location or in the supply chain has been identified, appropriate measures must be taken to end or minimise it.
 This applies all the more if the human rights violation has already occurred.

-Human rights risks at indirect suppliers, i.e. in the lower parts of the supply chain, must also be analysed, monitored and addressed if enterprises have real indications of possible human rights violations – for example, due to the condition of their goods as well as the countries of origin of their raw materials and upstream suppliers, due to information provided by the authorities, due to reports of poor human rights records in the production region, or the fact that an indirect supplier belongs to an industry sector with particular human rights risks.
+Human rights risks at indirect suppliers, i.e. in the lower parts of the supply chain, must also be analysed, monitored and addressed if enterprises have real indications of possible human rights violations.
+Possible indicators include the nature of the goods, the countries of origin, the raw materials and upstream suppliers, information from authorities, reports of poor human rights conditions in the production region, or the affiliation of an indirect supplier with an industry that poses particular human rights risks.

 Looking at measures that have been successfully implemented in practice illustrates how this can be successfully achieved (German video with English subtitles):